noasoder/noasoder.github.io/README.md

 ## Welcome to my devlog

-You can join in my journey as a game developer
+Join in my journey as a game developer

 You can use the [editor on GitHub](https://github.com/noasoder/noasoder.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.